AVCDL/AVCDL/README.md

 ## Release Timetable

-The **AVCDL** has a lot of moving parts.
-We'll be providing material as soon as it has been reviewed by the certification body we're working with.
-You can see a summary of the secondary document status [here](./document%20status.md).
+You can see a summary of the document status [here](./document%20status.md).